Nexus-Ninjas/Liquor-Logic-Backend/README.md

 ## Continous Deployment & Delivery

-Continous Delivery
---
-For Continous Delivery this project is using GitHub reusable actions with selfhosted runner.
+For Continous development this project is using GitHub reusable actions with selfhosted runner.
 Branching strategy is GitFlow
    1) Tag from main branch - Prod
    2) main branch - Preprd